dannyho8888/getleetcodeDaily/README.md

  source ./zshrc
 ```

-Reopen the terminal and you're already to go
+Reopen the terminal and you're ready to go

 If you're not using chrome as your default browser,Please change the command variable to your default browser